Notebooks-Now/submission-instructions/index.md

 ---
-title: Notebooks Now Submission Guide
+title: Notebooks Now!
+Submission Guide
 subject: Introduction
 ---

-[Notebooks Now!](https://data.agu.org/notebooks-now/) is an AGU initiative to define standards and workflows for publishing with Computational Notebooks.
+[Notebooks Now!](https://data.agu.org/notebooks-now/) is a community-driven effort led by AGU under a grant from the Alfred P. Sloan Foundation to define standards and workflows for publishing with Computational Notebooks.

-The project is establishing Computational Notebook as a format for submission of research articles, further enabling reproducibility and interactivity within research publications, whilst making the notebook based format a first class part of the scientific record.
+The project is establishing Computational Notebook as a format for submission of research articles, further enabling reproducibility and interactivity within research publications, and elevating the notebook-based format as a primary element of the scientific record.
 In addition, we suggest a machine readable approach is taken for all submission metadata and content.

 :::{figure} images/notebooks-now-listing-top.png
 Notebooks Now website for hosting and interacting with notebook submissions.